ArhanChaudhary/NAND/README.md

 Nevertheless, there is much to be desired.
 Due to performance, the only factor dots use to evolve is their closeness to the goal upon death, endowing the natural selection algorithm with low entropy.
 Due to memory usage, there are smaller than satisfactory limits on the number of dots and the sizes of their brains.
 Lastly, due to technical complexity, re-placing obstacles during the simulation does not guarantee that the dots will have large enough brains to reach the goal.
 Brain sizes are only determined at the beginning of the program.

-I've used a myriad of optimization techniques to snake around the following hardware restrictions and make this possible:
+I've utilized a myriad of optimization techniques to snake around the following hardware restrictions and make this possible:
 - NAND has a limited ROM memory space, meaning the program won't compile if there's too much code.
 In fact, the final version of this program uses 99.2% of the instruction memory space.
 - NAND has a limited RAM memory space, meaning the program has to be careful to optimize heap memory usage.
 In fact, the reason why the screen fills with static between generations is to use the screen memory space as temporary swap memory for the next generation — the RAM is already completely full!
 - NAND has no floating point type (decimal numbers) and can only represent the integers between -32768 and 32767, making calculating fitness less precise and more challenging to implement.
 [Integer overflows](https://en.wikipedia.org/wiki/Integer_overflow) must also be accounted for.